Keeping your child safe

-In the winter months, Reception children play in their own playground whilst Year 1 play in a zone in the larger playground.
+In the winter months, Reception children play in their own playground whilst Year 1 and 2 play in a zone in the larger playground.
 Children can avail of the Buddy zone for smaller games or chat to friends.
 When the weather is dry, children play in a section of the school field.

 Key Stage 2